CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/06-scripted-actions-and-reimage.md

    ![](media/sa10.png)

-## Exercise 2: Add Rule set to enable App masking
+## Exercise 2: Reimage Session desktop and Add Rule set

 1. In the Host pools page, click on **Manage Hosts** ***(2)*** of AVD-HP-01 host pool.